-The Subsidiary Diploma is a one-year course which on successful completion students can continue onto the Extended Diploma.
 The Extended Diploma is the equivalent of three A Levels.
 This course is for anyone who is interested in seeking employment within the public services such as: Armed forces, Royal Marines, Royal Navy, Air force, Army, Military Police, Emergency Services Fire Service, Police, Prison Service and Security

 This is a practical, work-related course where students learn by completing projects and assignments that are based on realistic workplace situations, activities and demands.